79 Easy Backpacking Food Ideas

 Megan sitting at a campground making coffee

 A good day on the trail starts with a solid breakfast.
-If you want to get through the morning without “bonking”, it’s best to start with some calories in the tank.
-Thankfully there’s a lot more on the menu than just instant oats.
-Here are some great backpacking breakfasts to check out.
+If you want to get through the morning without running out of steam, it’s best to start with some calories in the tank.

 OvaEasy Eggs